aptech/gehttpd-docs/docs/index.rst

 these definitions are specified the ``filenames`` key of the :file:`gehttpd.ini` configuration file.

-A URL route to GAUSS proc mapping consists of 3 steps:
+A URL route to a GAUSS proc mapping consists of 3 steps:

 #.
 Include the :file:`gehttpdroutes.src` file.
 This is only necessary once per
    source file.